fpedaccio/ISS_data/README.md

-# ISS DATA WITH PYTHON RESEARCH
+# ISS DATA WITH PYTHON RESEARCH:earth_americas:

 ### Plotting ISS trayectory, calculating the velocity over the earth and more.